How the Investment Manager Exemption identifies if overseas investors are liable for tax on transactions conducted by a UK investment manager.

-One of the key components in the UK’s continuing attraction for non-resident investors (including hedge funds) is their ability to appoint UK-based investment managers without creating a risk of UK taxation for themselves.
+One of the reasons for the UK attracting non-resident investors (including hedge funds) is their ability to appoint UK based investment managers without creating a risk of UK taxation for themselves.

 - any fees received by a UK resident investment manager for services performed for the non-resident are fully chargeable to UK tax

 HMRC’s International Manual which includes Statement of Practice SP1/01 has more information about how the Investment Manager Exemption works.